-Probate is a court process used to distribute the assets of the deceased in accordance with their wishes as stated in their Last Will and Testament.
+Probate is a court process used to distribute the assets of the deceased following their wishes as stated in their Last Will and Testament.
 (If no Last Will and Testament exists, the court uses the probate process to distribute assets according to state law rather than the wishes of the deceased.)

 Our clients typically wish to avoid probate for one of three reasons:

-Unnecessary Expenses: As a court administered process, probate typically requires the assistance of an attorney.
-It also requires that an Executor be appointed to direct the procedure on behalf of the heirs.
+Unnecessary Expenses: As a court-administered process, probate usually requires the assistance of an attorney.
+It also requires that an Executor is appointed to direct the procedure on behalf of the heirs.
 Both the attorney and the Executor will result in additional fees due from the estate.
 These fees can become quite significant depending upon the estate at hand and are often completely unnecessary.